Nevenall/ghosting-the-edge/03 Gearing Up.md

 ## Gear is a Character

-Every piece of gear in Ghosting the Edge is treated as a character with its own aspects, skills, and stunts but, don't panic, most of the time all those extra details are just background. {can we explain what that means and how it might actually work?
-The rest of the section explains the way that gear is different from a character.
-The exceptions.
+Every piece of gear in Ghosting the Edge is treated as a character with its own aspects, skills, and stunts but don't panic, most of the time all those extra details just fade into the background.

-In general, I like approaching things from a more, you instead of him or her.
-You, or your characters.
-This works for gms too because they are a you and they have their own characters.
-Though, as gm you tend to have characters.
-I suppose we could address ourselves to the players in general as a you.
-Ya'll. }

 ### Gear is your Tool

-Unlike a character, your gear won't operate independently, unless it has the **Sapience** stunt.
-Most of the time it will simply be part of your characters' action either providing justification for it, like having a gun for Shooting, or providing access to its aspects, skills, and stunts.
+Unlike a character your gear can't operate independently (unless it has the **Sapience** stunt.)
+Most of the time it will simply be part of your character's action; providing justification for it, or providing you access to its aspects, skills, and stunts.

 ### Unrated Skills

-Devices, even **Sapient** ones, don't have a store of general knowledge or problem solving abilities like humans do so they can't use skills they don't have a rating for.
+Devices, particularly **Sapient** ones, don't have the same store of general knowledge and problem solving abilities that humans do.
+Even in the near future, devices can only do what they've been programmed to do, which means they cannot use skills they don't have a rating for.

-For example, A **Sapient** vehicle without a rating in the Shoot skill is not programmed to handle onboard weaponry and cannot take any actions involving them.
+> For example, a **Sapient** vehicle without a rating in the Shoot skill is not programmed to handle the onboard weapons and cannot take any actions involving them.

 ### Gear Aspects